adamsp/wookmark/README.md

 Wookmark Viewer is an Android application for viewing images on [Wookmark.com](http://www.wookmark.com), an image bookmarking site.
 It utilises a 'Pinterest-style' view to display images.
 It offers the ability to browse the most popular images, the newest images that have been bookmarked, or search for images by color or by description.

+**This project is currently on hold**, due to the fact that NSFW images are not allowed in applications on the Google Play store.
+Since the Wookmark API has no way of filtering these images (even though the data [is](http://www.wookmark.com/about/blog/23/mark-offensive-images-as-nsfw)/[should be](http://www.wookmark.com/about/etiquette) available for a given image) until that data becomes available (either the tags are supplied, or there is a NSFW boolean added to the JSON) this application will not be published to the Google Play store.

+In the meantime you can still pull the source & build your own, if you'd like.

 Developed By